sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/config.h Parse parameters

 Next, we define static variables and functions related to the VFP equation.
-We therefore use the namespace @ref Sapphire::VFP "VFP" to collect them in one place.
+We therefore use the namespace @ref sapphirepp::VFP "VFP" to collect them in one place.

 @snippet{lineno} examples/scattering-only/config.h Namespace VFP